MohammadNazeri/my-educations/Docker/README.md

 ## Dockerfile
 > How to make a new image from an existing image?
 > dockerfile makes a new image from an existing image or a fresh one.
 To do so, read docker hub of the existing image.
+* baseImage: A base image usually contains a minimal operating system(Alpine linux) or software environment that your application can run on top of.

 ```
 FROM [image] > FROM tiangolo/uwsgi-nginx-flask
 COPY [system file] [image path] > COPY ./reqirements.txt /tmp/requirements.txt
 RUN [linux command] > RUN pip install -r /tmp/requirements.txt
 COPY [my app] [image path]  > docker hub shows the path of the image
+CMD ["command to run"] > The instruction that is to be executed when a docker container starts.
+There can only be one CMD instruction in dockerfile.
 ```
 > docker build . > It makes a new image based on docker file.
 > docker build -t [app name]:[version] . : making new image with name and tag